 We ran free sessions for children aged 10-13 over ten weeks as part of the TechWeCan Programme

-Over the past year we supported our local communities all sorts of ways, with a big focus on improving skills & social mobility, and mental health and wellbeing.
-When social distancing demanded a rethink of face-to-face volunteering activities, we empowered our people to provide support virtually.
+Over the past year we supported our local communities in a number of different ways, with a big focus on improving skills & social mobility, and mental health and wellbeing.
+And when social distancing demanded a rethink of face-to-face volunteering activities, we empowered our people to provide support virtually.
 Find out more about our overall community contribution this year.

 In a year of doing things differently, we continued our support for social enterprises including through virtual group coaching, mentoring and masterclass sessions with our people.
 Read more about these small innovative businesses that are an integral part of our supply chain.

-Find out more about our purpose framework and how it drives the work we do for clients and how we run ourselves as a business.
-Our results on how we’ve delivered against our own sustainability targets will be published by the end of January.
+Find out more about our purpose framework, and how it drives both the work we do for clients and how we run ourselves as a business.
+We've also updated our statement on climate risks again, in line with the Task Force on Climate-related Financial Disclosure (TCFD) guidance.

 We seek to build trust by acting ethically, with integrity and fairness, to do the right thing.
 Giving our stakeholders transparency is core to this.